appaKappaK/suricata-dashboard/README.md

 - `-w 4` starts 4 worker processes (adjust as needed).
 - `-b 0.0.0.0:8080` binds the app to all interfaces on port 8080.
 - `dashboard:app` points Gunicorn to the Flask `app` object returned by `create_app()`.

-This allows production-ready serving with proper multi-threading and request handling.

 ## License